View Full Description

 Korg Volca Keys Analog Loop Synth

 The Voicing function makes it easy to specify how the three oscillators will be combined.
 Choose between Poly, Unison, Octave, Fifth, Unison Ring or Poly Ring simply by turning a dial.
-Easy for those taking thier first steps into synthesisers, Volca's simple design makes it easy to obtain a wide variety of sounds.

 Record phrases as you play them with Volca Keys using the loop sequencer.
 With up to 16 steps, it's easy to create phrases as they come to mind.
 Use the overdub recording function to produce complex loops, with up to 8 sequence patterns able to be stored in internal memory.
 Craft your loops with the Motion Sequence function, apply time-varying changes to your sound to enhance loops and add originality to your live performances.